How Awareness Unfolds

 Awareness grows through attention.

-Understanding grows through reflection.
+It deepens through reflection.

-And when understanding deepens, change becomes possible.
+And when awareness deepens, change becomes possible.